Huy-DNA/Cpp-STL-compatible-DSA/Data structures/Stack/README.md

         * Worst-case auxiliary space: $\Theta(n)$
         * Amortized running time: $\Theta(1)$
 * Other technical:
-    * This just uses DynamicTable underneath.
+    * This just uses DynamicTable underneath so that it can shrink and grow according to the current number of elements.
     * Only works with elements of TriviallyCopyableType.